People Are People: Background and recording

-Music Video
+The single's B-side, "In Your Memory", was written by Wilder.

-The Clive Richardson-directed "People Are People" video was released in two versions.
-The original video was made for the single version, but an alternate video was made with the "Different Mix".
-The music video featured footage of various military scenes from the Cold War, mixed with footage of the band aboard HMS Belfast and of a record press.
-The "Different Mix" video appears on Some Great Videos and Video Singles Collection.
+Release and reception

-Album release
+"People Are People" was released on 12 March 1984, a full 6 months before the album it appeared on, Some Great Reward.
+In the UK, Mute Records released the single on 7", 12" and Limited 12" vinyl with catalogue numbers 7BONG5, 12BONG5 and L12BONG5, respectively.
+Label Intercord released the single in Germany, with catalogue numbers INT 111.818, INT 126.820, and INT 126.821, respectively, and all on colored vinyl.
+The limited 12" release was notable for having the first remix by an outside remixer: Adrian Sherwood.
+Sherwood's mix was a "radical" step away from the structure and sound of the original song, and was one of the earliest examples of the growing importance of remixes in the music industry.

-A compilation album titled People Are People was released in the United States, featuring several songs not previously available.
-The single itself was released in the US on 11 July 1984, though it did not reach the Billboard Hot 100 chart until May 1985, and was initially played only on modern rock and college radio.
-The single would eventually peak at number 13.
+In the US, the song was not released until 11 July 1984, though it did not reach the Billboard Hot 100 chart until May 1985, and was initially played only on modern rock and college radio.
+The single would eventually peak at number 13, and was at that time, the best-performing Depeche Mode track in the US.
 In the UK, the single reached number four, which was at the time the band's highest singles chart position in their home country.
-Since then, "Barrel of a Gun" (1997) and "Precious" (2005) have also reached number four in the UK.

 In West Germany, the song reached number one and was used as the theme to West German TV's coverage of the 1984 Summer Olympics, alluding to East Germany's participation in the Soviet-led boycott of the games.
-It was also used as the theme song of the 1990s BBC children's factual TV series It'll Never Work?.